Remote Head Emergency Lights

 Can I mix voltages between heads and the power unit?

 No—match the head voltage to the remote output (3.6/6/9.6/12V).
-Mismatched voltages can damage equipment and void listings.
+Mismatched voltages can damage equipment and may void listings/warranties.

 MR16 vs PAR36—what’s the difference?

-MR16 heads offer tighter, more focusable beams for corridors and spot coverage; PAR36 heads provide broader spread and higher robustness.
-Choose based on area size and aiming needs.
+MR16 heads typically offer tighter, more controllable beams for corridors and targeted coverage; PAR36 heads generally provide broader spread and ruggedness.
+Choose based on aiming needs, space geometry, and environment.